Aetna Insurance Coverage for Drug and Alcohol Rehab

 Verifying your insurance helps avoid unexpected bills and allows you to plan for any out-of-pocket costs.

-Step 1: Call Aetna Directly
+Option 1: Call Aetna Directly

 You can call the number on the back of your insurance card and ask for information about behavioral health or substance use treatment coverage.

-Step 2: Use Tulip Hill’s Free Insurance Verification Tool
+Option 2: Use Tulip Hill’s Free Insurance Verification Tool

 If you’d rather skip the back-and-forth with your insurer, Tulip Hill Recovery can verify your benefits for you.